kinecosystem/kin-core-android-ethereum/README.md

     KinAccount createAccount(String passphrase) throws CreateAccountException;

     /**
+     * The method will return an account that has previously been create and stored on the device
+     * via the {@link #createAccount(String)} method.
-     * @return the main account if that has been created or null if there is no such account */
+     * @return the account if it has been created or null if there is no such account */
     KinAccount getAccount();